 Hello and welcome to my blog.
-My name is Matt Thompson and I’ve worked in IT for over 15 years.
+I’ve worked in IT for over 15 years.
 Having spent several years in a number of different roles including Systems Administrator, Technical Trainer and Design Architect predominantly with a Microsoft bias, it was in 2008 that I decided to branch out and increase my networking knowledge.

 Twelve months of hard studying later (with my 1st Cisco Live trip thrown in to the mix for inspiration), I had restudied for and successfully resat my CCNA to confirm the standard of my foundational knowledge and also gained my CCNP.

 Since then, I’ve managed a Network Operations team and done an interesting blend of consultancy and network design.
 In more recent times, I’ve returned to an old interest in the form of coding.
-Having worked with various flavours of BASIC, VBScript and PowerShell over the years, I have more recently discovered Python and love both it’s simplicity and broad range of use cases.
+Having worked with various flavours of BASIC, VBScript and PowerShell over the years, I naturally embraced Python and love both its simplicity and broad range of use cases.
 Creating useful tools to help productivity or just for the fun of it is one of my geek hobbies.

 Always trying to keep busy and relevant in an ever changing IT world.